Nooksack people: Disenrollment controversy

 Over time descendants of the three daughters' families, known as the Rabang, Rapada, and Narte-Gladstone, gained political power in the tribe.
 By the 21st century, some were elected to office.
-Some other tribal members resented their power, as well as worrying because some members of these families were prosecuted for drug trade.
+Some other tribal citizens resented their power, as well as worrying because some citizens of these families were prosecuted for drug trade.
 In the 21st century, the now 306 living descendants comprise about 15 percent of the tribe.

-According to Kelly (and current chair Ross Cline, Sr.), Annie George's descendants had been mistakenly enrolled in the 1980s under Section H of the constitution.
+According to Kelly (and current chair Ross Cline Sr.), Annie George's descendants had been mistakenly enrolled in the 1980s under Section H of the constitution.
 Kelly believed he had to correct the situation.
 In February 2013, the tribal council sent notices to the 306 individuals, informing them that their citizenship would be revoked within 30 days.
-This would result in their losing status as members, losing their community and formal identity as Nooksack, and affecting access to federal education and health benefits.
+This would result in their losing status as citizens, losing their community and formal identity as Nooksack, and affecting access to federal education and health benefits.

 Opponents protested the disenrollment, saying that it was an effort by Kelly to gain more power before a competitive tribal election.
 People opposed to the disenrollment marched in protest in March 2013 in Seattle, the largest city in the state.
 The families hired Gabriel S. Galanda (Round Valley Indian Tribes) to represent them.
 Born and raised in Port Angeles, Washington, he became an attorney and set up his own practice in Seattle, specializing in Native American issues.
 He consulted with the Bureau of Indian Affairs (BIA) on behalf of The 306.

 Opponents of Kelly's position have said the disenrollment decision was political, and that Kelly was trying to get rid of critics before the next council election.
 Votes were very close among candidates in the primary election in the spring of 2014.

 In March 2014, the disenrollment case was pending in tribal court, which, a KUOW reporter noted, usually decided in alliance with the majority on the tribal council.
 This would have been the largest mass disenrollment by any tribe within Washington state.

-Kelly allegedly fired tribal employees who supported or were members of the Nooksack 306.
+Kelly allegedly fired tribal employees who supported or were citizens of the Nooksack 306.
 In addition, "the tribal council allegedly fired a judge who was about to rule against them, disbarred the attorney representing the 306, and by most accounts refused to hold new tribal elections until after the 306 are officially disenrolled."